 Steven was born and raised in Miami, and returned to his home city after law school to clerk for the Honorable James Lawrence King in the U.S. District Court for the Southern District of Florida.
-He is happy to advocate for Florida clients at Gunster in a variety of commercial litigation matters.

 - Gary S. Tell ERISA Litigation Award, 2016